Sailor Piece Trading logoSailor Piece⚓ Captain's Log

 Largest negative price movement since the previous checkpoint.

-Before offering an item
+Before you offer an item

-Before requesting an item
+Before you ask for an item

-Should I avoid trading dropping items?
+Should I stop trading dropping items?